Vale Cres Eastman, the man who saved a million brains

 Endocrinologist and University of Sydney Professor Creswell ‘Cres’ Eastman passed away peacefully in his sleep on Saturday, aged 85.

-Right until the end, Professor Eastman was working to eradicate iron deficiency disorders around the world.
+Right until the end, Professor Eastman was working to eradicate iodine deficiency disorders around the world.

-Travelling through Tibetan mountain villages in the 1980s, Professor Eastman witnessed firsthand the devastating effects of iron deficiency on people’s lives, and he made it his life’s work to do something about it.
+Travelling through Tibetan mountain villages in the 1980s, Professor Eastman witnessed firsthand the devastating effects of iodine deficiency on people’s lives, and he made it his life’s work to do something about it.

 His work took him to jungles in Malaysia accessible only by long boats, remote villages in China where nearly all residents had goiters or cretinism, as well as Indonesia, Laos, Cambodia, Thailand and various Pacific Islands to research and direct public health projects.